VysotskiVadim/VysotskiVadim.blog/_drafts/detect_memory_leaks.markdown

 ## TLDR;

-Story of how I wrote [perfetto trace analyzer](https://gist.github.com/VysotskiVadim/31a3de8fd38729f179750b9dfed689e3) to prove that [Mapbox Navigation SDK](https://github.com/mapbox/mapbox-navigation-android) doesn't leak memory in a certain scenario.
+Story of how I wrote [perfetto trace analyzer](https://gist.github.com/VysotskiVadim/31a3de8fd38729f179750b9dfed689e3) which verifies absence of memory leaks in [Mapbox Navigation SDK](https://github.com/mapbox/mapbox-navigation-android).

 ## Introduction

-Regular Android application doesn't live long.
+Regular Android applications don't live long.
-Users switch between applications and OS kills unused ones.
+Users switch between them and OS kills unused ones.
-Even if an application leaks a little memory, it usually don't cause crash with out of memory exception (OOM).
+Even if an application leaks a little memory, it usually doesn't cause crash with out of memory exception (OOM).

 Some Android applications do live long.
-I had a case with navigator app that uses [Mapbox Navigation SDK](https://github.com/mapbox/mapbox-navigation-android).
+I had a case with a navigator app that uses [Mapbox Navigation SDK](https://github.com/mapbox/mapbox-navigation-android).
-The app was always in foreground, it was restarted only together with OS.
+The app was always in foreground.
-Small memory leak can cause OOM after a day, or a week, or a month.
+Even small memory leak could cause OOM after a day, or a week, or a month.
-How to detect a small memory leak if it can reveal itself only after a month?

-## Detect memory leak
+## Detect small memory leak

-Small memory leak makes memory grow over time.
+Small memory leak reveals itself in constant memory growth over long time.
-Constant memory grow for a long period means that it's just a question of time for an application to run out of memory.
-The short answer is detect those small constant grow.

-It's easier to say "detect constant memory grow" than to do it.
+It's not easy to detect it.
-I had to spend 2 days to figure how to do this.
+It's even harder to prove that there are no memory leaks.

+I started from gathering information about app's memory usage.

-## Record long traces
+### Record long traces

+I tried recording a long trace in Android Studio's profiler, but it didn't work out.
-Android studio can't record a long trace, it becomes completely unresponsive after a few hours of recording.
+Android Studio becomes completely unresponsive after a few hours of recording.
+You don't need any external tool to record memory trace.
 [Android supports system's trace recording since version 9](https://developer.android.com/topic/performance/tracing/on-device).
-Your phone don't even need to be connected to the PC.
-You can use the phone anywhere while trace is being captured.

 Prepare your phone for long traces.
 Make sure it has some available space in memory.